Part-DB/Part-DB-server/SECURITY.md

 ## Supported Versions

-This is an alpha version without releases yet.
-Only the newest version from the master branch is supported.
+Only the most recent release of Part-DB is supported.

+(Unreleased) development versions are not supported and might contain security vulnerabilities, which might not be fixed before the next release.
+However, if you find a security vulnerability in a development version, please report it

 ## Reporting a Vulnerability

-If you find an vulnerability contact the maintainer directly (Email: security@part-db.de).
+If you find a security vulnerability, contact the maintainer directly (Email: security@part-db.de).